danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

 **Command:** `/retro-discuss`.
 This is what the user will type into a Slack message to initiate an interaction with the Retro Pulse Rails app.

 **Request URL:** For example: `https://12e4-203-0-113-42.ngrok-free.app/api/slack/command`.
 This is where Slack will send an HTTP POST request when the user submits this slash command from Slack.
 The hostname is your ngrok forwarding address that you got from starting [ngrok in Part 1 of this series](../rails-slack-app-part1-oauth#ngrok).
-The route `/api/slack/command` is defined in the `slack-ruby-bot-server` gem that we included as part of our [Rails app in Part 1 of this series](../rails-slack-app-part1-oauth#create-rails-app).
+The route `/api/slack/command` is defined in the [slack-ruby-bot-server](https://github.com/slack-ruby/slack-ruby-bot-server) gem that's included in the Retro Pulse Rails app.

 **Short Description:** `Discuss retrospective feedback`.
 This will be displayed as the user types in the slash command.

 **Usage Hint:** `keep stop try`.
 Since this particular slash command requires a parameter, which will be used to retrieve the comments for that category, the usage hint is also shown to the user as they type in the slash command.

 **Escape Channels:** Leave this unchecked.
 Turning this on will modify the parameters sent with a command by a user such as wrapping URLs in angle brackets and translating channel or user mentions into their correlated IDs.
 It's not necessary for this app.
-See the [Slack docs](https://api.slack.com/interactivity/slash-commands) if your app needs this option.
+See the Slack [documentation](https://api.slack.com/interactivity/slash-commands) if your app needs this option.

 After filling out the slash command form, click the "Save" button which appears all the way at the bottom right hand corner.